Tiki Barber: 2006 season

 In the 2006 season, Barber continued his fine play in his final season and final games as an NFL player, a rarity for running backs who often break down late in their careers.
 His total yardage on the season was higher than any other running back in history in their last season.

 Barber rushed for 1,662 yards and five touchdowns in his 2006 campaign.
 During week 14 at Carolina, Barber rushed for 112 yards to help the Giants end a four-game losing skid.
-Tiki's best game in 2006 was in Week 17 at Washington, where he rushed for 234 yards and 3 touchdowns in the Giants 34–28 victory against the Redskins, a win that gave the Giants a playoff berth.
+Tiki's best game in 2006 was in Week 17 at Washington, where he rushed for 234 yards and 4 touchdowns in the Giants 34–28 victory against the Redskins, a win that gave the Giants a playoff berth.
 In that game, Tiki set a new team record for rushing yards in a single game by breaking his own record, which he had set the previous year versus Kansas City.
 His 234 rushing yards are the most ever by a player over 30 years old.
 He also holds the record for most 200-yard rushing games by a player over 30 years old with four.
 Only three other players have one.

 In his final game with the Giants, a playoff loss to the Philadelphia Eagles, Barber rushed for 137 yards on 26 carries.
 After the game, Eagles safety Brian Dawkins embraced Barber and told him, "You're a warrior."
+Barber has stated a tackle from Eagles middle linebacker Jeremiah Trotter during the 2006 season confirmed his decision to retire.

 As a Pro Bowler in his final season, Barber's last official game was the 2007 Pro Bowl on February 10, 2007, in Hawaii.